 Santiago de Cuba, one of Cuba's oldest cities, lies on the eastern end of the island—485 mi/780 km east of Havana.
-Founded in 1514 as the city's first capital, this hill city predates Havana and has a distinct architectural style.
+Founded in 1514 as the country's first capital, this hill city predates Havana and has a distinct architectural style.
 Earthquakes have damaged it repeatedly: Most of the buildings are from the 1800s and early 1900s.
-Although much of the city is badly deteriorated, it has a beautiful setting at the foot of the Sierra Maestra Mountains and overlooks a magnificent bay, and has been bea...
+Although much of the city is badly deteriorated, it has a beautiful setting at the foot of the Sierra Maestra Mountains and overlooks a magnificent bay, and has been ...
 Subscribe to travel42 to read the full Destination Guide.

 travel42 offers professionally written guides on more than 5,700 travel destinations and ports-of-call worldwide.
 Go to travel-42.com